Larry Cochell

-Larry Cochell is a former American professional coach in NCAA Division I college baseball.
+Larry Cochell is an American former professional coach in NCAA Division I college baseball.
 He coached baseball for the Emporia State Hornets (then known as Kansas State Teachers College), the Creighton Bluejays, the Cal State Los Angeles Golden Eagles, the Oral Roberts Golden Eagles, the Northwestern Wildcats, the Cal State Fullerton Titans, and the Oklahoma Sooners.

 Career

 He took three programs to the College World Series, doing so with Oral Roberts in 1978, Cal State Fullerton 1988 & 1990, and Oklahoma in 1992, 1994 & 1995, being the first coach to do so (with Ron Polk and Andy Lopez doing the feat in later years).
 He went 8–10 in six appearances.
 It was with Oklahoma that he received his highest success, leading them to a national championship at the 1994 College World Series in his fifteen seasons with the club.
 During his time at Oklahoma, he had his two of his sons play on the team, Chad (1997–2000) and Craig (1992–1993), with the former playing 126 total games and hitting .255 for his career.
-He is one of 56 coaches with over 1,100 wins, having a record of 1331–813–3, 21st most.
+He is one of 56 coaches with over 1,100 wins, having a record of 1,331–813–3, 21st most.